i001962/cryptowerk-cli/README.md

 DESCRIPTION
   Register hash(es) to several blockchains
-       and obtain retrievalID.
+       and obtain retrievalID. *orginal-file-name* will be suffixed with _seal.json This new file will be used to poll for newer editions of the seal as blockchains heartbeats commit data.
 Us verify command for a link to proof.
 ```

 _See code: [src/commands/register.ts](https://github.com/i001962/cw/blob/v0.0.0/src/commands/register.ts)_

 ## `cw retrieve`

-Retrieve Seals as link to proofs on several blockchains
+Retrieve Seal details that include a proof per blockchain.
+This command polls the API useing the retrievalID returned from the Hash & Register commands.

 ```
 USAGE